Welcome to our Green Schools Page.

 - Reporters – Five children were given the job of reporting back to the Junior and Senior Infant classes after our committee meeting.
 It was decided to rotate this job at each committee meeting.

-We were very happy to have a parent come along to join our committee and we have already had some interest from other parents.
+We are very happy to have two parents join our committee and we have already had some interest from other parents.
 If any other parents would like to get involved they can speak to Mr. Glynn our Green Schools Coordinator or Ms. Clarke our HSCL teacher.
-Our next meeting of the Green Schools Committee will take place on Friday, 30th November in Mr. Glynn’s classroom at 11:40am.
+Our next meeting of the Green Schools Committee will take place on Thursday, 13th December in Mr. Glynn’s classroom at 11:40am.

 What is Green Schools?